gliverm/packer-ubuntu-20.04-desktop/README.md

 # Build the Desktop VM
 This section outlines how to prepare packer for execution and building of a new VM.

-## Modify the VM identity Values
-Modify the `user-data` file to containe the intended user identity information.
-The password must be salted with SHA512.
-An easy way to do that with docker is as follows:
+1. Modify VM Specific Data in `user-data`.
+The VM password must be SHA512 salted.
+Use the following docker command to create a password:
 `docker run --rm -ti alpine:latest mkpasswd -m sha512`

-## Modify VM Variable Information
+2. Modify VM variable information in `vsphere-vm.pkvars.hcl`.
-At a minimum modify the `vsphere-vm.pkvars.hcl` vm_name_prefix and vm_name_suffix values.
-These values combined make up the VM name in vCenter.

-## Modify vCenter Variable Information
-Modify the `vshphere.pkrvars.hcl` with credentials and vSphere object values.
-Note that environmental variables may be used for secrets.

-## Run Packer to Create VM
+3. Run Packer to Create VM.
 During the development of this flow the Ubuntu 20.04 server install has failed.
 A bit of exploration has been done but a reason and fix has not been determined at this writing.
 The build step may need to be repeated for a successful build.
-(And that is another reason why templates are useful.)

   * Initialize packer: `packer init .`
    * Build the VM: `packer build -var-file=vsphere.pkrvars.hcl --var-file=vsphere-vm.pkrvars.hcl .`

 If executing from MacOS it may be necessary to flush the current known hosts SSH key from the `/Users/<username>/.ssh/known-hosts` file.
 Use `ssh-keygen -R <hostname-or-ip>` to flush out the old ssh key.